Did Prigozhin fake his death? These are some claims that support this theory!

 Citing flight tracking data, some speculate that a second plane owned by Prigozhin also left Moscow for St. Petersburg at the same time, with some suggesting that Wagner's boss was on this second plane.

-Christo Grozev, of investigative newspaper Bellingcat, added that "everyone is holding their breath" to see if Prigozhin would make it out of the second plane alive.
+Christo Grozev, of the investigative newspaper Bellingcat, added that "everyone is holding their breath" to see if Prigozhin would emerge alive from the second plane.

-"There is very little known information, but factually, we know that one of his two private planes crashed.
-The other one landed safely," said Miron.
+"There is very little known information, but in fact, we know that one of his two private planes crashed.
+The other landed safely," Miron said.

 A "double" Prigozhin?